** NOTE** To see other areas of Gildersome, use the thumbnails below to open the pages.

 Mount Pleasant, probably shot from a rooftop.

-Scott Green Farm, on or close to the Ashwood Parade Shops.
+Scott Green Farm, at or near the site of Ashwood Parade Shops.

 Aerial view of Scott Green.
 Scott Green Farm is near the centre of the photo.